jasonwpacker/pyFinancials/README.md

 # Holidays and Business Days

-This short and dirty version will return a list of all holidays included in a configuration file or, provided a specific date, return the next business day taking into account weekends and the holidays included in the configuration file.
+A quick and dirty API for holidays and business days.

-Possible improvements:
+Routes:
-* Store holidays in a database
+* GET /holidays/<year>
-* Build a UI to manage the holidays
+Takes a four digit year as a parameter and returns a list of all 11 holidays honored by the NYSE and the Federal Reserve

-* Replace the list with a programmatic solution to calculating holidays
+* GET /next-business-day/<date>
-* Scrape the holidays from the NYSE and Fed websites
+Takes a date in the YYYY-DD-MM format and returns either the same date or, if it is a holiday or weekend, the next business day.